wbap/ml-agent-for-unity/README.md

 ```

 ### Mac
-Install Unity.
-I reccomend using Unity 5.1.0 (for linux experimental-build version)
+Install Unity. (if you are going to use Ubuntu for GPU pwer, I reccomend install Unity 5.1.0 linux experimental-build version)

 install python modules
 ```